monroewilliams/trackball/hardware/README.md

 https://www.tindie.com/products/jkicklighter/pmw3360-motion-sensor/

-The plastics have options to use either kind, or even one of each.
-I'm working on adding support for the PMW3360 to the code.<br>
+The plastics have options to use either kind (or even one of each), and the code also supports both kinds.<br>
-It looks like the PMW3389 breakout from the same source would also fit the plastics, although I'd have to add support for it in the code:
+It looks like the PMW3389 breakout from the same source would also fit the plastics.
+The code doesn't yet support it, but it looks like adding support for it in the code would be pretty trivial.

 https://www.tindie.com/products/jkicklighter/pmw3389-motion-sensor/